don-ferris/SovrIT-PTI-Platform/README.md

 * **The Containers (systemd-nspawn):** Every service lives in its own high-security container called a "systemd-nspawn" container.
 It’s like a tiny, isolated vault that keeps each part of the watch from interfering with the others. _Even the Linux kernel is optimized, removing non-essential kernel modules, and core utilities like ssh, ls, echo, sed, and awk - without which a hacker or malicious code is unable to change anything _even if it could somehow manage to get in_.
 * **The Rebuild:** If a service breaks, the system doesn't try to "fix" it.
 It simply deletes the container and instantly re-grows a new one from the Blueprint.
 Because your data is stored separately, the service wakes up "Factory New" and perfect in seconds.
 * **The Data Layer:**
+[Explanation of how the data (that changes as the user makes any sort of changes) are backed up to/restored from Forgejo repos]

 ---